 DCO's repertoire focuses on concert classics from the late-Romantic era, and a key feature is tuneful, unjustly neglected works from this period – at least one such "rare gem" in each concert.
 Repertoire suggestions are welcome from players, with the final decision made by the musical director.
 Concerto and soloist repertoire are played subject to platform space in venue and budget.

-DCO is a not-for-profit, charitable, unincorporated association, and is underwritten by founders Jackie and Geoff Bushell.
+DCO was founded and underwritten financially by Jackie and Geoff Bushell as a not-for-profit, charitable, unincorporated association, and from 2025 is underwritten by Geoff Bushell and Sue Hurst.

 Boundless gratitude to you and the artists of your orchestra for supporting our country!
 Such incredible solidarity of your country with Ukraine touches to the depths of the soul and is a tremendous support for us.